ToxPuro/astaroth/README.md

 (see [LICENCE.txt](LICENCE.md)).
 For contributing guidelines, see [Contributing](CONTRIBUTING.md).

 Astaroth is tested against its test suite after every commit.
 You can find the success of the latest test suite [here](https://github.com/ToxPuro/astaroth/actions).
-You can the test suite yourself locally by first sourcing Astaroth with `. ./sourceme.sh` and then `./test/run_all_tests.sh`
+You can the test suite yourself locally by first sourcing Astaroth with `. ./sourceme.sh` and then `./test/run_all_tests.sh`.
+To run the tests on CPUs pass the flag `--cpu` to `./test/run_all_tests.sh`.

+> **Note:** Some tests in the full auto-test require pandas to be loaded (to check the correctness of the timeseries data) and expect to be used with OpenMPI due to using --oversubscribe flag.
+This is to be improved but on MPICH you can search and replace to get rid of the --oversubscribe flag (at the moment we are looking into the best way to support both OpenMPI and MPICH).

 ## Getting started
 * For a hello world example for physical simulations see `samples/advection-example`